-Due to the potential ethical and social risk associated with the manufacture or supply of weapons the Bank does not lend to businesses in the defence sector involved in the manufacture or sale of weapons which are subject to a treaty/convention to which the UK Government are signatories (antipersonnel mines, cluster munitions, nuclear/biological/chemical weapons).
+Due to the ethical and social risks, the Bank does not lend to businesses which are involved in the manufacture or sale of weapons which are subject to a treaty or convention, to which the UK Government is a signatory (such as antipersonnel mines and cluster munitions, as well as nuclear, biological, and chemical weapons).

 The bank does not lend to coal-fired power plants.

 Resources – Oil & Gas

 The Bank does not lend to businesses which generate revenue directly from oil & gas extraction (including extracting oil from oil sands, or gas from hydraulic fracturing).

 The Bank does not lend towards non-sustainable, large-scale deforestation activities for alternative land use purposes, including food, soya and palm oil production.